MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cognitive-services/index.md

 The sample application invokes the following Microsoft Cognitive Services:

-- Bing Speech API.
-For more information, see [Speech Recognition using the Bing Speech API](speech-recognition.md).
+- Microsoft Speech API.
+For more information, see [Speech Recognition using the Microsoft Speech API](speech-recognition.md).
 - Bing Spell Check API.
 For more information, see [Spell Checking using the Bing Spell Check API](spell-check.md).
 - Translate API.
 For more information, see [Text Translation using the Translator API](text-translation.md).
-- Emotion API.
-For more information, see [Emotion Recognition using the Emotion API](emotion-recognition.md).
+- Face API.
+For more information, see [Emotion Recognition using the Face API](emotion-recognition.md).

 ## Related Links